Under Pressure... Pest Pressure, That Is

 A pest-free garden is pretty much an impossibility.
 Pests are essentially just waiting at the ready for some food to appear.
 In fact, the only way to avoid having any kind of bug or unwelcome critter in your garden would be to garden in a hermetically sealed environment.

 First, let's look at why we have pests in our garden in the first place.
-Then, we'll look at why it's important to treat pests organically and the steps to take in your own garden to keep is as organic and pest-free as possible.
+Then, we'll look at the steps to take in your own garden to keep it as organic and pest-free as possible.

 Pests are part of the food growing process.